jitrapon/Grid/README.md

   1. Beat the clock
   2. Classic
   3. Minimize Moves
     Each level is given number maximum moves, number of moves used for bronze, silver, and gold.
+Round ends when you eliminate all colored squares.
+If you do, within certain number of moves, you will receive a trophy each level.

+In classic mode, default number of moves before another random colored square spawns.
+You start with 4 moves, then 3, 2, and 1.
+You may collect special items using colored square to temporarily increase moves in-between spawns.

     To unlock new levels, require some numbers of bronze, silver, and gold.
     Amount of points are awarded depending on number of move left, time, and bonus points.
     To win a level, the player must eliminate all colored tiles onscreen.
 To eliminate colored tiles,